billahdotdev/Learn-HTML/README.md

 19. Attribute Value: The value assigned to an attribute within an HTML tag, such as "blue" in \<div style="color: blue;">.

 20. Comment: An HTML comment is a piece of text within an HTML document that is not displayed in the browser but can be used to provide notes or explanations to developers, defined by the \<!-- --> syntax.

+21. DOCTYPE: The document type declaration (\<!DOCTYPE html>) specifies the version of HTML used in a document and helps browsers render web pages correctly.